Signed analogue of line graphs and their smallest eigenvalues: A signed analogue of generalized line graphs

 \begin{definition} Let $\h$ be a family of switching classes of \sHg s.
 An \textbf{$\h$-line signed graph} is an induced Hoffman subgraph of a \sHg\ which has a decomposition $\{\Ho^i\}_{i=1}^n$ such that the switching class of $\Ho^i$ belongs to $\h$ for all $i=1,\dots,n$. \end{definition}

 It is clear from the definition that the line signed graphs are precisely the slim subgraphs of a Hoffman signed graph which admits a decomposition all of whose components are isomorphic to $\Ho_2$ or $\Ho_2^{--}$.
 Since $\Ho_2^{--}$ is switching equivalent to $\Ho_2$, this means that every line signed graph is an $\h$-line signed graph, where $\h$ is the singleton set consisting of the switching class of $\Ho_2$.
+This is precisely the stronger claim mentioned in the proof of the property \ref{L4} of line signed graphs.

+We note that, however, some $\h$-line signed graph are not switching equivalent to an unsigned graph for some other family $\h$.
+For, let $\Ho$ be the Hoffman graph with one fat vertex having two slim neighbors connected by a $(-)$-edge, where the edges connecting the fat vertex and slim vertices are $(+)$-edges.
+Let $\h=\{[\Ho_1],[\Ho]\}$ (see Fig.~\ref{fig:234} for the definition of $\Ho_1$).
+Then the slim graph of an $\h$-line signed graph obtained by identifying the fat vertices of $\Ho_1$ and $\Ho$ is the triangle with only one $(-)$-edge.
+Thus, it is not switching equivalent to an unsigned graph.

 \begin{proposition} Let $\h$ consist of three switching classes $[\Ho_2],[\Ho_2^{-}],[\Ho_3]$.
 Then every $\h$-line signed graph is switching equivalent to an $\{[\Ho_2],[\Ho_2^{-}]\}$-line signed graph. \end{proposition} \begin{proof} Suppose that a signed Hoffman graph $\Ho$ is an $\h$-line signed graph.
 If a decomposition of $\Ho$ contains a summand $\Ho^i$ which is switching equivalent to $\Ho_3$, then we may apply switching with respect to one or both of slim vertices of $\Ho_i$ to make $\Ho^i$ isomorphic to $\Ho_3$.
 Having done this, we can add a new common fat neighbor to the two slim vertices of $\Ho^i$, where one of the edge connecting a slim vertex to the new fat neighbor is a $(-)$-edge, the other is a $(+)$-edge.
 Doing this process for each summand isomorphic to $\Ho_3$, we can convert $\Ho_3$ to the sum of $\Ho_2$ and $\Ho_2^-$. \end{proof}